 In 1898 the Spanish were defeated at the Battle of San Juan Hill and shortly after surrendered to America.
 Mid twentieth century saw Cuban revolutionary, Frank Pais, drum up an urban resistance that allied with Castro’s guerrilla force to defeat the Batista government.
 On the 1st January 1959, Fidel appeared on the balcony of Santiago de Cuba’s city hall, overlooking Parque Cespedes, to declare the Cuban Revolution victorious.

 A holiday to Santiago has a grittier feel than Havana.
-There’s more of an Afro-Caribbean influence and a distinct sense of 'separateness' from the government capital of Havana, 540 miles to the west.
+There’s more of an Afro-Caribbean influence and a distinct sense of ‘separateness’ from the government capital of Havana.
 It is a bustling and cultural city with a variety of architectural styles.
 Many famous musicians hail from Santiago, including Compay Segundo, Ibrahim Ferrer and Eliades Ochoa, all of whom featured in The Buena Vista Social Club.
-The city seems to breathe music.
-Santiago is the spiritual home of 'son', a distinctly Afro-Cuban music style from which salsa derives and that is tied closely to the creation of Cuban cultural and national identity.
+Santiago is the spiritual home of ‘son’, a distinctly Afro-Cuban music style from which salsa derives, tied closely to the creation of Cuban cultural and national identity.

-Santiago hosts lots of cultural events throughout the year but the mother of all festivals and parties is carnival in July.
+Santiago hosts lots of cultural events but the mother of all festivals and parties is the carnival in July.
 Conga drums reverberate around the city as Santiago de Cuba devotes itself to two weeks of dancing and drinking.